 Virtual LAN (VLAN) is a concept in which we can divide the devices logically on layer 2 (data link layer).
 Generally, layer 3 devices divide the broadcast domain but the broadcast domain can be divided by switches using the concept of VLAN.

 A broadcast domain is a network segment in which if a device broadcast a packet then all the devices in the same broadcast domain will receive it.
-The devices in the same broadcast domain will receive all the broadcast packet but it is limited to switches only as routers don’t forward out the broadcast packet.
-To forward out the packets to different VLAN (from one VLAN to another) or broadcast domain, inter Vlan routing is needed.
-Through VLAN, different small size sub networks are created which are comparatively easy to handle.
+The devices in the same broadcast domain will receive all the broadcast packets but it is limited to switches only as routers don’t forward out the broadcast packet.
+To forward out the packets to different VLAN (from one VLAN to another) or broadcast domains, inter Vlan routing is needed.
+Through VLAN, different small-size sub-networks are created which are comparatively easy to handle.